Show All Answers

 CCAC Weight Room and Fitness Room

 Yes, but please note not all washrooms are open.
-There will be designated washrooms in each facility.
+There are designated washrooms for use in each facility.

-Users will be asked to leave promptly after their session to allow time for cleaning before the next group.
+Users will be asked to leave promptly after their session to allow sufficient time for cleaning before the next group arrives.

 Based on information from the BC Centre for Disease Control, there is no evidence COVID-19 can be spread to people through the water in pools, hot tubs, spas or water play areas.